evan-111/final-year-projects/README.md

 6. once selected just enter -> clean all
 7. the process will start and once the disk is done cleaning it will say so

+steps to install Opnsense

+1. login installer and password opnsense (default)
+2. after login just followthe instructions
+  - continue with default key map
+  - install zfs
+  - pick stripe
+  - press space and enter on da0
+  - enter yes
+  - wait for installation progress to finish
+  - choose to setup password or not depends on you
+  - default is root and opnsense
+  - then reboot the system